efidiles/efidiles.github.io/_posts/blog/2016-03-05-flexible-architecture-for-angular-services.md

 }
 {% endhighlight %}

-If the `else` branch is executed then we will go through the same process in the logged in event.
+If the `else` branch is executed, we will go through the same process again when the auth:login event is triggered.
 The following piece of code does that:

 {% highlight javascript %}
 $rootScope.$on('auth:login', _checkCache);